mb1062/servicenow-ansible-2/README.md

-# servicenow-ansible
+# Service Now
-Service Now collection for Ansible Galaxy
+The Service Now modules previously packaged as part of Ansible, now in a Collection distributed via Ansible Galaxy.